 On a recent trip to Hollywood, I was able to be the studio audience for The Talk.
 Unlike most talk shows, The Talk is aired live on the east coast.
 It is then shown with a delay on the west coast.

 When I signed up with 1iota, the audience coordinator for The Talk, we were put on the waitlist.
 Several days later, I received a call to confirm our tickets for the show.
 The gentleman who called was very nice and friendly, and went over the rules and procedures, and then emailed me a copy of the confirmed ticket.

 The day of the show, we were told to park at a parking garage about 5 blocks away from the CBS Radford lot.
 Once parked, we were expecting to walk to the studio, but there was a shuttle bus specifically for audience members to bring us to the studio.
 At the studio, we were let out at Gate 1, which is also a parking garage.
 If you read my article about attending a taping of Will & Grace, this is the same parking lot that we were able to park in for that taping.

 Once it was time to proceed, they called audience members in groups of 50.
 We were lead through the CBS Radford lot down the residential street, and lined up along the street outside the studio.
 This street has a number of fake house facades used for a variety of purposes, including the house used in the comedy American Housewife.
-You can read more about it on my site.

 Entering the Studio

 As we entered the studio, we were directed to the far end of the studio and given seats.
 These seats were slightly raised, and gave us a good view of the studio and the centre table where the hosts would sit.
-One big difference from every other taping is that cell phones are not banned from the studio here.
+One big difference from many other shows is that cell phones are not banned from the studio here.
 The warm up host even gives you a specific time before the show to take as many photos as you want.
 They do this and then ask people not to take photos during the show.
 This is a very cool experience, as I’ve never known any other show to allow photos of the set.